SamZing777/babies-world/README.md

 # babies-world
-A Web app for Babies made with Django Rest Framework
+A Web app for Babies.
+API written in Django Rest Framework